 We eagerly await the advent of more AI gifts, such as precision medicine and more effective cybersecurity tools.
 And it’s probably reasonable to expect that intelligent humanoid robots, the type we see a lot of in Hollywood productions, will transition into reality as well in the not-too-distant future.

 But what don’t we see coming?
+Should we be worried about the advances in artificial intelligence?

 The Dark Cloud behind the Silver Lining